 George Washington was the first president of the United States, Commanding General during the American Revolution and remains as one of the most influential and famous figures in American history.
 His contribution extends far beyond perhaps any other in the history of the United States.
 He was involved twice in Germantown's contribution to American history.
 In 1777 during the Revolution he led the American Army in the Battle of Germantown.
 In 1793 to escape the Yellow Fever Epidemic, the capitol was moved from Philadelphia to Germantown.
 In the house of Germantown resident Colonel Franks, Washington lived and met with his cabinet, including Thomas Jefferson, Edmund Randolph, and Alexander Hamilton.
 Washington played an important role and his contributions are crucial to understanding Germantown's place in American history.

 Washington was born in Westmoreland County Virginia on February 22, 1732.
 His father was a wealthy farmer.
 Washington was schooled at home, and at age 17 began his first job as surveyor of Culpeper County, Va.
 In 1752, he inherited the family estate of Mount Vernon, which would be his beloved home throughout the rest of his life.
-Washington was appointed adjunct of the southern district of Virginia, and given the rank of Major.
-He hoped to join the British Army, some day, and fought in the French and Indian War.
+Washington was appointed adjunct of the southern district of Virginia, and given the rank of major.
+He joined the British Army and fought in the French and Indian War.
 During the War, Washington proved his great ability as a commander.
 In 1758 the French were defeated.
 Despite his military success, Washington gave up his commission and became a farmer.
 He married Martha Dandridge Custis, a wealthy widow.

 Washington led his army against the British and their commander Sir William Howe.
 The "shot heard around the world" was fired at Lexington in 1774 and the War began.
 The Battle of Bunker Hill gave the Americans great confidence, soon challenged by the mighty British Army on Long Island, Harlem Heights, and White Plains, New York.
 Washington retreated to Manhattan and bought some time.
 He crossed the Delaware and found victory against the British in Trenton, New Jersey and later in Princeton.
 Washington chased the British back to New York and Washington went into winter quarters in Morristown, New Jersey.
 Howe's army landed at Head of Elk and moved toward Philadelphia.
 The British triumphed at Brandywine, and Washington moved his troops to protect Philadelphia.
 The British took Germantown and camped there, awaiting the Americans.
 Washington formulated his plan and his troops in for the attack...